Main area: Paediatric Specialist Nursing Service - Bladder and Bowel

 * Community Specialist Practitioner qualification- children’s community nursing

-* Relevant courses/qualification in relation to Children’s Continence
+* Relevant courses/qualification in relation to Children’s Continence, health promotion strategies, implementations and improving health outcomes for Children

 * Independent prescriber (or willingness to undertake)